niravcodes/niravcodes.github.io/_posts/2019-06-12-animating-led-dot-matrix-displays-with-avr.md

 The board is straightforward.
 It's an Atmega32A with it's support circuitry (oscillators, decoupling capacitors and such) and a bunch of headers: one for connecting the In-System Programmer, one for connecting to a control remote, and one for the Dot-Matrix display.

 The display itself (`P10(1r)-V70`) is a matrix of LEDs all connected to a bunch of `74HC595` shift registers in series.
-I had worked with these in the past, so I understood the mechanism of the board very easily.
 The DMD takes the following inputs:

 1. Output Enable (OE)
 2. Row Selectors (A and B)